thorlindberg/thesis/dissertation/8 results.md

 As TXON is a superset of the JSON format, the grammatical notation for the JSON specification is also applicable to a TXON data structure.
 However the functional implementation of TXON through its validation library imposes certain strict requirements on the structure, hierarchy and contents of a TXON data structure.
 These requirements include an initialiser property and data property at the root node of the structure, as well as a specific format for type declarations.

-As seen in figure {"ref":"txongrammar"} the grammar of TXON can be modeled on the grammar defined in the JSON specification, but it is extended with type declarations and type instances.
+As seen in figure {"ref":"txongrammar"} the grammar of TXON adds type declarations and type instances, which is in addition to the existing grammar from the JSON specification.
 The type declarations must follow a strict format, both for their names and contents.
-If a type is incorrectly declared, the validation library cannot proceed to validate its instances.
-If a type is incorrectly instanced, the validation library should not throw an error and instead continue validation.
+If a type declaration is incorrect, the validation library cannot proceed to validate its instances.
+If a type instance is incorrect, the validation library should continue validation.

 @startuml
 @startjson